karitra/jannet/README.md

 ```
 > p = Jannet.sampleOnce(nn, [1, x[i]])
 ```
-In p would be result for x pattern.
+In p would be the result for x pattern.
 Jannet.sampleOnce! version exist.

 ## Tests